gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ## TL;DR: Fit Is the Most Important Thing

-This is a long document, by choice, because climbing shoe choice is a subject with a lot of nuance.
+This is a long document, on purpose, because climbing shoe choice is a subject with a lot of nuance.
-No judgement if you don’t have the time to read through it all right now, so here is the most important parts, summed up:
+No judgement if you don’t have the time to read through it all right now, so here are the most important parts, summed up:

 <!--* fit is paramount-->
 Fit is the most important factor in choosing a climbing shoe.